HuanyuZhang/INSPECTRE/README.md

 This is a privatized version of the Smoothed Good-Toulmin (SGT) estimator of [Alon Orlitsky](http://alon.ucsd.edu/), [Ananda Theertha Suresh](http://theertha.info/), and [Yihong Wu](http://www.stat.yale.edu/~yw562/), from their paper [Optimal prediction of the number of unseen species](http://www.pnas.org/content/113/47/13283?sid=c704d36c-5237-4425-84e4-498dcd5151b1).
 We compare the performance of the private and non-private statistics on both synthetic data and real-world data, including US Census name data and a text corpus from Shakespeare's Hamlet.

-Our implementation is based off the SGT implementation of Orlitsky, Suresh, and Wu, graciously provided to us by Ananda Theertha Suresh.
+Some of our code is based off the SGT implementation of Orlitsky, Suresh, and Wu, graciously provided to us by Ananda Theertha Suresh.
+Specific files used are indicated in comments, as well as ```hamlet_total.csv``` and ```lastnames_total.csv```.

 Synthetic data
 ---------